landoskape/dominoes/docs/pointerDemonstration.md

 ### Training
 To train the network, I used the Adam optimizer with $lr=1e^{-3}$ and L2 regularization with $\lambda=1e^{-5}$.

+### Testing
+Testing is exactly the same as training, except the remaining 1/3 of dominoe pairs are returned to the dataset.

 ## Results